devanshv53/Delta-Demo/README.md

 # Delta-Demo
-This is demo for Git and GitHib Account
+This is demo for Git and GitHib Account . dot added